kueyram/Fake-News-Detection/README.md

 ## 📜 License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE tab on the top for more details.